jeremyhilado/seir-224-project-2/presentations.md

 **Each member of the group** must participate in the presentation.

 Each presentation will be at most ten minutes long.
+We recommend that you to plan your presentation ahead of time and to practice running through it at least once.
 Five minutes will then be allotted for questions from the class.
-Take turns answering questions during the Q & A. We suggest the following structure...
+Take turns answering questions during the Q & A. We suggest the following structure:

 #### Introduction